shankar212/Varuna_Marine_Assignemt/README.md

-# FuelEU Maritime Compliance Platform 🚢🌍
+# ⚓FuelEU Maritime Compliance Platform 🚢🌍

 A modern, full-stack platform empowering shipping companies to **seamlessly manage FuelEU Maritime compliance**.
 This solution enables efficient route management, automated emissions and GHG intensity calculations, real-time compliance monitoring, and optimization of both vessel- and fleet-level strategies—all in an intuitive, responsive interface.